iqe/koni/README.md

 2. Install [dep](https://golang.github.io/dep/) for dependency management
 3. Run `make deps` to install/update the vendored dependencies
 4. Hack on the code
+5. Run `git tag -a v<NEW VERSION>`
-5. Run `make release` to build a release package
+6. Run `make release` to build a release package
+7. Run `git push --tags` to push changes to GitHub
+8. Upload the release to GitHub